sddevelopment-be/penguin-pragmatic-patterns/content/en/practices/take_stock_of_your_knowledge_portfolio.md

 The intent of this pattern is to provide a structured approach for knowledge workers to regularly evaluate and balance their personal knowledge portfolios.
 By taking stock of their current knowledge assets, they can make informed decisions about where to invest their time and effort to maximise personal and professional growth.

+## Solution

+{{< image
+src="/images/practices/portfolio_loop.png"
+alt="High-level view of the approach" caption="the steps of a portfolio management approach" float="right" size="38%" >}}

+The core idea of this pattern is to regularly assess your personal knowledge portfolio as you would a financial investment portfolio.
+This involves taking stock of your current knowledge assets, evaluating their current and future value, and identifying areas where you should invest more time and effort.
+The process can be broken down into the following steps:

+1. **Inventorize Your Knowledge Assets**: List all your current skills, knowledge areas, and experiences.
+Be thorough, including both technical and soft skills.

+2. **Analyze the Value of Each Asset**: Consider the relevance and utility of each knowledge asset in your current role and potential future roles.
+   Which assets do you use most frequently?
+Which ones are becoming obsolete?
+Which new knowledge assets could open doors to new opportunities?

+3. **Strategize:** Based on your evaluation, develop a strategy for managing your knowledge portfolio.
+   Consider the following principles:
+    * **Align with Market Demands**: Use market research to ensure your investments align with current and future job market trends.
+Look at job postings, industry reports, and expert opinions to understand which knowledge assets are in demand and which are declining in relevance.
+    * **Diversify Your Knowledge Investments**: Just like in a financial portfolio, it's important to balance your knowledge portfolio with a mix of low-risk and high-risk investments:
+        - **Low-Risk Investments:** Focus on refining and expanding knowledge assets that are currently in demand or foundational to your career.
+These are your "steady returns" – reliable assets that are less likely to become obsolete.
+          - **High-Risk Investments:** Allocate a portion of your time to learning new, emergent technologies or methodologies that have the potential for significant impact.
+These are speculative investments that may not always pay off but can yield substantial rewards if they do.

+4. **Realize**: Based on your strategy, develop a plan to acquire new knowledge assets, update existing ones, and possibly phase out those that are no longer valuable.
+Set specific, measurable goals and deadlines for your learning activities.
+    - **Invest regularly:** Dedicate time each week or month to learning new skills or deepening existing ones, rather than attempting to do it in one go.
+Like financial portfolio management: consistent, incremental investments are more likely to yield long-term benefits.
+    - **Track your progress:** Keep a record of your learning activities, noting what you've learned, how you've applied it, and any outcomes or feedback you've received.

 ## Contextual Forces